Dear Future Me,

 I find it wildly annoying that history was distorted like that.
 I am sure the motivations were financial and I definitely do not like the fall out which is the toxic cultural erasure of traditional healing cultures and the devaluation of domestic labor.

 Since that narrative didn’t jive with my experience growing up in a poor, rural community where all the god-fearing grandmothers made home remedies, I was confused.
 That led to me trying to write a paper about this for a sociology class I took in 2005, as I felt it was possibly due to a socio-economic disparity.
 I was kind of embarrassed when I found out that I had bought into a false narrative.

-A couple of years later I stumbled across a chapter in a book that opened my eyes to the existence of the medicinal receipts in Early modern manuscript receipt books and I started digging for everything thing I could find about those receipts and the women who wrote the manuscripts.
+A couple of years later I stumbled across a chapter in a book that opened my eyes to the existence of medicinal receipts in Early modern manuscript receipt books and I started digging for everything thing I could find about those receipts and the women who wrote the manuscripts.
 It was fascinating.

-So it was almost 15 years ago now I was reading a paper by Julian Goodare in which he said it was no longer necessary to argue against outdated ideas from the 1970’s and thought to myself, “Unless you happen to be an herbal practitioner in the US.”
+It was almost 15 years ago now I was reading a paper by Julian Goodare in which he said it was no longer necessary to argue against outdated ideas from the 1970’s and thought to myself, “Unless you happen to be an herbal practitioner in the US.”

 But I digress.

 Part of the disconnect is because domestic work has always been devalued – even by other women.
 As Maria Mies wrote in The Subsistence Perspective, “In all economic theories and models this life-producing and life-preserving subsistence work of women appears as a “free good,” a free resource like air, water, sunshine.
 It appears to naturally flow from women’s bodies.”
 I am fascinated with the history of this undervalued and unpaid subsistence work as it pertains to domestic medicine.